denisdums/MotionForWP/README.txt

 = If I need more support, where should I ask questions? = Use one of the channels below to contact support.
-[GitHub](https://github.com/denisdums/MotionForGutenberg) - MotionForGutenberg GitHub documentation and codebase.
+[GitHub](https://github.com/denisdums/MotionForWP) - MotionForWP GitHub documentation and codebase.

 == Screenshots ==

 1. The settings page
 2. The block settings

-plugins/motion-for-gutenberg/.wordpress-org/screenshot-1.png
+plugins/motion-for-wp/.wordpress-org/screenshot-1.png
-plugins/motion-for-gutenberg/.wordpress-org/screenshot-2.png
+plugins/motion-for-wp/.wordpress-org/screenshot-2.png

 == Changelog ==